7 database lessons you can learn from "Star Trek: TNG"

 Your future customers will thank you.

-Is Star Trek: The Next Generation a good way for developers to learn about databases?
+Is Star Trek: The Next Generation a good way for people to learn about databases?
 Probably not.
 I’ll admit that turning Star Trek quotes into meaningful database lessons requires some creative interpretation.
 But it can still be a helpful way to reinforce some of these ideas.